-When you’re sitting for long hours, choose a seat where you can sit in good posture, supporting your back and arms.
-Maintain a comfortable and good posture while sitting for long.
+When sitting for long hours, choose a seat where you can sit in good posture, supporting your back and arms.
+Maintain a comfortable and good posture while sitting for a long time.

-Epidural Steroid Injections are a common option for treatment for back and leg pain.
-The injection involves injecting a local anaesthetic and steroid medication to the epidural space that covers the nerve roots and spinal cord.
+Epidural Steroid Injections are a standard option for treating back and leg pain.
+The injection involves injecting a local anesthetic and steroid medication into the epidural space that covers the nerve roots and spinal cord.
 It controls the pain by reducing inflammation in and around the nerve roots.
 It also allows the patients to participate in physical therapy and rehabilitation programs.

 The doctors and physicians here at Padda Institute are the best in their fields.
 They provide utmost care and attention for sciatica nerve pain relief.

 Typically, sciatica only affects one leg at a time.
 However, it can impact both legs also.
 It only matters where in the spinal column, the nerve is being compressed.

 Most of the people with sciatica pain recover without surgery.
 Proper self-care treatments assist in relieving pain.
 However, it is always advisable to seek a medical expert in case the pain is alleviating.

 No, what is commonly referred to as “sciatica” or “sciatica pain” does not just come from the sciatic nerve.
 Sometimes the lumbar spine’s higher levels are the source of pain, which spreads towards the front of the thighs or the hip region.